-1) Roast the peppers.
-Preheat the broiler.
-Place the poblano and jalapeno peppers on a foil lined baking sheet.
+Roast the peppers.
+Grill roast the peppers over medium-high heat until blacked all over on your outdoor grill.
+Alternatively, preheat the broiler and place the poblano and jalapeno peppers on a foil lined baking sheet.
 Roast, turning frequently, until the skins are blackened all over and the peppers are softened and cooked, 15 to 20 minutes.
 Place the peppers into a folded paper bag (or a bowl covered with plastic wrap) and allow to steam for 15 minutes.
-Alternatively, grill roast the peppers until blacked all over on your outdoor grill.

 Prep.
 Chop the onions and mince the garlic.
 Melt the lard in a medium heavy bottomed pot over medium heat.
 Saute the onion until soft, about 4 minutes, then add the garlic cook for another 1 to 2 minutes.